 SIMPLIED METHOD FOR HOME OFFICE DEDUCTION

 “The Internal Revenue Service has reminded people with home-based businesses filling out their 2014 federal income tax returns that they can choose a simplified method for claiming the deduction for business use of a home.
-Introduced in tax year 2013, the optional deduction is designed to reduce the paperwork and record keeping burden for small businesses.
+Introduced in the tax year 2013, the optional deduction is designed to reduce the paperwork and record-keeping burden for small businesses.
 The optional deduction is capped at $1,500 per year, based on $5 a square foot for up to 300 square feet.

-Normally, home-based businesses are required to fill out a 43-line form (Form 8829) often with complex calculations of allocated expenses, depreciation and carryovers of unused deductions.
+Normally, home-based businesses are required to fill out a 43-line form (Form 8829) often with complex calculations of allocated expenses, depreciation, and carryovers of unused deductions.
 Instead, taxpayers choosing the simplified method need only complete a short worksheet in the tax instructions and enter the result on their tax return.
 Self-employed individuals claim the home office deduction on Schedule C, Line 30; farmers claim it on Schedule F, Line 32 and eligible employees claim it on Schedule A, Line 21.

 Though homeowners using the simplified method cannot depreciate the portion of their home used in a trade or business, they can claim allowable mortgage interest and casualty losses on the home as itemized deductions on Schedule A. These deductions need not be allocated between personal and business use, as is required under the regular method.

-Business expenses unrelated to the home, such as advertising, supplies and wages paid to employees, are still fully deductible.
+Business expenses unrelated to the home, such as advertising, supplies, and wages paid to employees, are still fully deductible.
 Long-standing restrictions on the home office deduction, such as the requirement that a home office be used regularly and exclusively for business and the limit tied to the income derived from the particular business, still apply under the simplified method.